What Is Carbon Dioxide, And How Does it Affect The Weather And Climate?

-I know I already touched on this subject earlier in this article, but these events are such clear indicators of a climate shifting and changing direction at a rapid rate, that they need to be emphasized again.
+We already touched on this subject earlier in this article, but these events are such clear indicators of a climate shifting and changing direction at a rapid rate that they need to be emphasized again.

-This means carbon dioxide trigger extreme weather either directly, or indirectly through the effects of global warming.
+This means carbon dioxide triggers extreme weather either directly or indirectly through the effects of global warming.

 f) Carbon Dioxide Responsible For Less Cloud Formation